 - Apply cherry smoke for about 2 hours.

-- After applying smoke for about 2 hours, pour about 1 cup of red wine (I used Rosa Regale but any similar red sweet wine will work great)
+- After applying smoke for about 2 hours, pour on about 1 cup of red wine (I used Rosa Regale but any similar red sweet wine will work great)

 - Brush the ribs with this mixture 2-3 times during the next hour.